gillian-guide/gillian-guide.github.io/docs/en/downgrading/downgrading-the-game.md

 ## Downgrading instructions

 !!! question "Which downgrader to choose?"
-    - Use ItsClockAndre's if you want to downgrade to 1.0.4.0 or if you have issues with mine.
+    - Use ItsClonkAndre's if you want to downgrade to 1.0.4.0 or if you have issues with mine.
     - Use mine for every other case.

 === "[Gillian's GTA IV Downgrade Utility](https://github.com/gillian-guide/GTAIVDowngradeUtilityWPF)"
-    I've made my own downgrader for my own purposes as an alternative to ItsClockAndre's.
+    I've made my own downgrader for my own purposes as an alternative to ItsClonkAndre's.
 This downgrader is lightweight in core and doesn't let you do broken downgrades regardless of how you choose to downgrade, thus why I recommend it.

     1. Go to the latest [release page](https://github.com/gillian-guide/GTAIVDowngradeUtilityWPF/releases/latest).
     2. Download :material-zip-box:`GTAIVDowngradeUtilityWPF.zip`.